lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	_New pipeline to run stored procedure_

-1. Make sure the output dataset slices have completed with success so the adw.ProductLogSummary table is populated.
+1. Make sure the output dataset slices have completed with success so the adw.ProfitableProducts table is populated.
 Once the summary table is populated you can proceed with the next exercise to consume the just populated table.

 	![New pipeline output slices](Images/ex3task4-sp-pipeline-slices.png?raw=true "New pipeline output slices")